joheinze/PriNCe/docs/tutorial.rst

 `gamma` and `rmax` can also be defined separately for each element.

-The spectral shape is defined by the source class (in this case :class:`prince.cr_sources.AugerFitSource`) :module:`prince.cr_sources` contains several other predefined classes.
+The spectral shape is defined by the source class (in this case :class:`prince.cr_sources.AugerFitSource`) :mod:`prince.cr_sources` contains several other predefined classes.
-You can also define your own source class by subclassing :class:`prince.cr_sources.CosmicRaySource` and implementing `CosmicRaySource.injection_spectrum`.
+You can also define your own source class by subclassing :class:`prince.cr_sources.CosmicRaySource` and implementing :func:`CosmicRaySource.injection_spectrum`.

 ..
 Tutorial
 .. --------